jamesukiyo/learning-notes/Learn JavaScript - Beginner.md

 5. The steps above repeat until `i` is no longer less than the `vacationSpots.length` which is 3.
 In this case, the stopping condition is met and the clog will not occur.

 So, we have:

-1. `i = 0` which clogs "I would love to visit Bali"
+1. `i = 0` which clogs "I would love to visit Bali" (Bali is position 0 in the array)
-2. `i = 1` which clogs "I would love to visit Paris"
+2. `i = 1` which clogs "I would love to visit Paris" (Paris is position 1 in the array)
-3. `i = 2` which clogs "I would love to visit Rovaniemi"
+3. `i = 2` which clogs "I would love to visit Rovaniemi" (Rovaniemi is position 2 in the array)
-4. `i = 3` causes us to reach the stopping cond
+4. `i = 3` causes us to reach the stopping condition because 3 is not less than `vacationSpots.length`(3) so the loop stops.

+If we tried to access an element after `i = 2` we would receive the output "I would love to visit undefined" which is why we use the `.length` of an array because it is universally applicable and we don't need to count the number of elements.

+---
+### Nested Loops

+When a loop runs inside another loop, it is called a nested loop.
+One use for a nested `for` loop is to compa